da-penguin-guy/Virgil/README.md

 # Message Details

 ### Status Update
-A status update can be triggered by 3 events.
+A status update can be triggered by 3 events:
-1. A parameter was changed
+1. A parameter was changed via `parameterCommand`
-2. You have continuous parameters and it has been 500 ms since the last update
+2. Continuous parameters haven't been broadcasted in 500ms
-3. A statusRequest was received
+3. A `statusRequest` was received

 In cases 1 and 2, the status update should be sent to all devices subscribed to that channel.
-In case 3, the status update should be sent to the ip address that requested it
+In case 3, the status update should be sent only to the device that requested it.

+**Note**: Status updates only include the values that have changed, not the full parameter structure.

 #### Error Types
 - `UnrecognizedCommand`: Unknown message type